noahehall/multicloud/providers/aws/services/database/neptune.md

 # neptune

 - fully managed serverless graph database for highly connected, multi-layered datasets
+- workloads in which the relationships or connections between data points are as important as the data points themselves, and where the questions you want to ask of the data require leveraging those connections.
 - bookmark
-  - skillbuilder > Getting Started with Neptune
+  - skillbuilder > Getting Started with Neptune > Architecture and Use Cases

 ## my thoughts